mk-fg/games/factorio/Moon_Logic/README.md

     - [Sandboxed LuaCombinator](https://mods.factorio.com/mod/SandboxedLuaCombinator) by [IWTDU](https://mods.factorio.com/user/IWTDU)

-        Mod that this code is initially copied from.
+        Mod that this code was initially from.
 See changelog for an up-to-date list of differences.
 Seem to be abandoned atm (2020-08-31).

     - [LuaCombinator 2](https://mods.factorio.com/mod/LuaCombinator2) by [OwnlyMe](https://mods.factorio.com/user/OwnlyMe)